How to Remove Tartar from Teeth?

 Despite regular brushing and flossing, you still have bacteria in your mouth.
 They mesh with the by-products of food and form a sticky film called dental plaque.

-Tartar – also known as calculus – forms when the plaque hardens on accumulation.
 Tartar coats the tooth surface and invades below the gum line.
 It feels like a crusty blanket on teeth, and because of its porous nature, food and drinks stain it.

-Plaque and tartar can –
+Plaque and tartar can:

 How Does Tartar Affect Gums and Teeth?

 If you fail to get professional help, gingivitis progresses to periodontitis, which isn’t reversible.
-In addition to the inflamed, tender, and bleeding gums, you will notice the following –
+In addition to the inflamed, tender, and bleeding gums, you will notice the following:

 And that’s not all – the bacteria that cause periodontitis can leach into the bloodstream, increasing your risk of heart and lung disease.
 This is why it is very important to get in touch with a professional if you notice any of these signs or symptoms.

-How Do I Remove Tartar From My Teeth?
+How Do I Remove Tartar from My Teeth?

 Unfortunately, tartar isn’t something you can remove at home on your own.
 To get rid of the hardened plaque, one requires professional intervention.